40 Wall Street: Marcos family leasehold

 Capital improvements to the building, including upgrades to its unreliable elevators, were suspended while legal proceedings were ongoing.
 The Aquino administration attempted in early 1989 to sell the four Marcos properties to Morris Bailey for $398 million.
-A federal judge ordered a foreclosure sale of the Marcos properties in August 1989, the Bailey group hoped that Citigroup would name them as the preferred bidders.
+Federal district court judge Pierre N. Leval ordered a foreclosure sale of the Marcos properties in August 1989; the Bailey group hoped that Citigroup would name them as the preferred bidders.
 At the court-ordered auction, the Bernsteins submitted the winning bid of $108.6 million after another bidder, Jack Resnick & Sons, refused to raise its bid of $108.55 million.
 The second mortgage with Citicorp comprised $60 million of this total.
 The Bernstein brothers paid the $1.5 million down payment, but they could not pay the remainder of the purchase price before the October 10, 1989, deadline.
 At the time, the Bernsteins were also involved in a bankruptcy proceeding in Curaçao; a special master there had refused to repeal a bankruptcy action that would have allowed the Bernsteins to pay the remainder of 40 Wall Street's purchase price.
 This prompted a second auction of the building's leasehold.